NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 where <span>\({E_s}(\lambda )\)</span>is the solar spectral irradiance function and <span>\(V(\lambda )\)</span>is the photopic response function of the eye.
 The default functions are shown in Table 29 and Table 30.
 They can be overwritten by user defined solar and/or visible spectrum using the objects Site:SolarAndVisibleSpectrum and Site:SpectrumData.
 They are expressed as a set of values followed by the corresponding wavelengths for values.

 <span style="color:red;">When a choice of Spectral is entered as optical data type, the correlations to store glazing system's angular performance are generated based on angular performance at 10 degree increments.
-When a choice of SpectralAndAngel is entered as optical data type, the correlations to store glazing system's angular performance are generated based on given incident angular values from inputs.
-An increment of 10 degree is not used for generation of the correlations.</span>
+When a choice of SpectralAndAngel is entered as optical data type, no correlations will be generated.
+The optical properties will be calculated by linear interpolation at a give incident angle.</span>

 If a glazing layer has optical properties that are roughly constant with wavelength, the wavelength-dependent values of *T<sub>i,i</sub>* , *R<sup>f</sup><sub>i,i</sub>* and *R<sup>b</sup><sub>i,i</sub>* in Eqs. to can be replaced with constant values for that layer.